 Mount Olympus summit: 13T 0460929mE 4469578mN

 Mount Olympus is often climbed from US HWY 34 at the large sign announcing that you are 'Leaving Roosevelt National Forest' about one mile from entering Estes Park.
 A small pullout gives room for several cars on the left side of the road when driving west.
 From this pullout, an easily recognizable trail leads into a brushy gully that winds up Mount Olympus.

-The standard route ascends a NW face, which generally hold snow into late spring, but the low elevation makes encountering deep snow unlikely in the traditional spring hiking season.
+Snow outlook: The standard route ascends a NW face, which generally holds snow into late spring, but the low elevation makes encountering deep snow unlikely in the traditional spring hiking season.
 While some large drifts were present on the shady side of the summit, snow should be avoidable after March.